 When I was in the middle of my junior year of college, I had a desire – a huge desire – to get an internship.
 I was stressing about graduating college in a year and a half and not having a job when I finished.
 BAP was constantly trying to recruit me, but I never had the desire to join until, for some reason, I felt it may benefit me in the long run.

 So I joined Beta Alpha Psi.
 At first, I was very overwhelmed with how much it cost to join, how many points we had to get to be in good standing, and how much time I would have to commit.
 I was very hesitant to pay my membership fee because I wasn’t even sure if I could make the commitment.
 However, I went ahead and forked over the cash in hopes that I would stay on top of everything required of me that semester.

 It turned out to be very manageable and very easy to earn all my points.
 And the positives of being in that club were incredible.
 One of the biggest things I learned about from BAP was the job opportunities available in accounting.
 Even though I had been an accounting major for a whole year, I didn’t even know about the Big 4 accounting firms yet.
-But in BAP, I was exposed to real-life accountants who shared real-life experiences.
-Some of their stories were very intriguing and some were a little bit of a reality check, but I learned from each and every one of the firms who came and presented to us.
+But in BAP, I met real-life accountants who shared real-life experiences.
+Some of their stories were very intriguing, some were a little bit of a reality check, but I learned from each one of the firms who came and presented to us.
 I also developed good relationships with many of them.

-I personally think every accounting student should join an accounting club in college, whether it be Beta Alpha Psi, the Institute of Management Accountants, or just an accounting club specific to their school.
-The experience is well worth the cost of the membership fee and time commitment and truly looks great to future employers as well as professors.
-I am very glad I took this step and know that each and every accounting student should do the same!
+Every accounting student should join an accounting club in college, whether it be Beta Alpha Psi, the Institute of Management Accountants, or an accounting club specific to their school.
+The experience is well worth the cost of the membership fee and time commitment.
+The time invested looks great to your professors and future employers.
+I am very glad I took this step and know that every accounting student should do the same!